kovan-testnet/config/README.md

 # Connecting to the Kovan Testnet

-Kovoan requires the use of Parity's PoA Protocol.
+Kovan requires the use of Parity's PoA Protocol.
 Ensure **[Parity](https://github.com/ethcore/parity) 1.5.7 or greater is installed**.
 For Parity support, head to the Parity [gitter channel](https://gitter.im/ethcore/parity).

 After configuring, you probably want to acquire some Kovan Ether.
 To do so, follow the [faucet guide](https://github.com/kovan-testnet/faucet).